dee221208/devops-september-2022/Day1/README.md

 [INFO] ------------------------------------------------------------------------
 </pre>

-## Deleting the target folder and all binaries in it
+## ⛹️‍♂️ Lab - Deleting the target folder and all binaries in it
 ```
 mvn clean
 ```